 4. Mammoth Mountain

-The most favorite attraction here is Mammoth Mountain.
+The most favorite place to have fun in the snow here is Mammoth Mountain.
 This world-renowned ski resort averages 400 inches of snowfall and 300 days of sunshine a year.
-With such winter appropriate conditions, you can enjoy the snow and the best skiing in California well into spring months.
+With such a beautiful winter weather, you can enjoy the snow and the best skiing in California well into spring months.

 5. Mammoth Lakes

 Hidden in the Sierra Nevada Mountains, the quintessential town of Mammoth Lakes keeps its wintry mood from late September until late May.
-Although exceptions happen on a yearly basis.
+The exact time, however, varies from year to year.
 A couple of years ago, I celebrated my birthday, which is in June, hiking in the snow in the heart of California.

 6. Yosemite National Park